berkanterdogan/spring-jpa/README.md

 - One to One relationships
 - One to Many relationships
-- Many to Many relationships - TODO
+- Many to Many relationships
+- Fetch Lazy/Eager data from Database

 ## Requirements